lava13ratna/Crazyflie_MPC/README.md

-# Model Predictive Control for Crazyflie Drone Takeoff

-# Drone Control: A Non-Linear Model Predictive Control approach for Trajectory Tracking and Obstacle Avoidance
+ # From Ground to Air: Crazyflie Drone Takeoff with Model Predictive Control

 ## Table of Contents
 1. [Overview](#overview)